3 Cheaper Ways to Send Money to Nigeria from Australia

 The solution is to use a Money Transfer Service to send money.
 These are not banks but independent and regulated services that specialise in sending money to people overseas.
 Some of the popular international services are Western Union Nigeria and Ria Money Transfer in Nigeria.
 These services allow the beneficiary to collect the funds in cash at an authorised cash-out agent.
 There are many thousands of agent locations in Nigeria.
 Just visit the above service websites for more details.
 I also recommend you check the the Ria money transfer rate to Nigeria.

 Some of these services also allow you to send money to Nigeria to a bank account and they usually offer a better exchange rate than a bank.
 This means they are usually cheaper than sending using your bank.
-They can do this be because they specialise in efficient international transfers – somethings thank banks are not usually good at.
+They can do this because they specialise in efficient international transfers – something that banks are not usually good at.
 Your money is still safe with these services – infact they are usually safer because they tell you exactly where your money is at in the sending process.

 How to send money to Nigeria?